JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 nothing # hide
 ```

-We want to use different plot attributes to each point of the resulting curve.
-Since we know that the resulting curve will be of length `1000`, the attributes must be vectors of length `1000`.
-The increase and decrease of the line width can be done using the `linewidth` argument with values given by the `range` function as follows
+Since we want to use different plot attributes for each point, the attributes will have length `n`.
+Since the linewidth should first increase and then decrease, we use twice `range` and then `vcat` them into one column vector.

 ```@example plots
 linewidth = vcat(